qtumproject/documents/en/updateqtum/README.md

 ## Update Qtum on Mac OS

+Here's a video on how to update your Qtum wallet https://www.youtube.com/watch?v=7SB4o5IgJPg - you can use this document as support for the video.

 In this example, we're running a 0.17.6 Qtum wallet version on Mac OS, it is outdated and won't be part of the hardfork, (we need to update ASAP).

-Now, if you just open the wallet, it'll show this screen where it says the wallet is outdated and that we should update to latest version.

 - Close the wallet